Material or Materiel?

 - Her tablecloths were made of fine material such as silk or linen.

 - Television is now so desperately hungry for material that they're scraping the top of the barrel.
 (Author Gore Vidal) (In the two examples above, "material" is a noun.)

 - We are living in a material world, and I am a material girl.
 (Singer Madonna) (Here, "material" is an adjective.)

 - The quality of American life must keep pace with the quantity of American goods.
 This country cannot afford to be materially rich and spiritually poor.
-(John F. Kennedy, 1917-1963)
+(President John F. Kennedy) (Here, "materially" is an adverb.)